 .
 They may eventually become a Fellowship Of True Companions

 , if they don't start as one in the first place.

-If the team's membership is large enough, there may be two or more characters holding the same "role", though often in different ways; a team may for example have an Omnidisciplinary Scientist
+but without numerical or gender restrictions.
+There may be two or more characters holding the same "role", though often in different ways; a team may for example have an Omnidisciplinary Scientist

 as the tech-savvy Smart Guy

 as the tactics/manipulation-savvy Smart Guy